Retrieval-enhanced Knowledge Editing in Language Models for Multi-Hop Question Answering: Experiments

 \subsubsection{Implementation Details}

-We select 300 cases for each of the 2, 3, and 4-hop problems from the MQUAKE-CF dataset.
-For each type, we report two matching accuracy scores in Table~\ref{table3}.
-Specifically, within the retrieved facts, if any fact also appears in the fact chain of a multi-hop question, we name it a partial match (PM).
-And if every retrieved fact matches the fact chain for the multi-hop question, we name it exact match (EM).
+Following~\cite{schutze2008introduction}, we select 300 cases for each of the 2, 3, and 4-hop questions from the M-CF dataset.
+For each type, we report the retrieval precision scores in Table~\ref{table3}.
+Specifically, we use the metric $ Precision@K $, which calculates the proportion of relevant facts within the top $K$ results~\cite{schutze2008introduction}.
+Here, $ Precision@K = |\{\text{relevant facts}\}|/{K} \times 100\%$, abbreviated as $P@K$.
+For this study, a $k$-hop question has $k$ facts as its fact chain.
+A fact is considered relevant if it is part of the fact chain used to answer a multi-hop question.